 Google Photos Portfolio

 One of our first launches was the Google Photos Library API and Partner Program, introduced at Google I/O 2018.
 The API was built to support the increasing need for people to be able to use their photos across the different apps and devices they use.
 I defined the first round of UX principles that informed the API’s acceptable use policy for the Partner Program.
 I created the initial version of the UX guidelines as well as the frontend UI for a sample application for the GitHub repository.
-I also hired an additional designer to take over ownership of API reviews with partners.

 Screenshot from the public Google Photos Library APIs UX guidelines page